 As I was walking around the grocery store one day the perfect vehicle for the morels appeared: a little pack of small brioche buns.
-I knew If I was careful with a sharp paring knife I could cut a lid off of each one, hollow it out gently with a fork, toast it lightly, then fill them up and put the lid back on.
-With the whole dish completely contained like that, instead of being a knife and fork dish, it could be a ridiculously rich hand-to-mouth bite.
-I had to give it a test drive.
+I knew If I was careful with a sharp paring knife I could cut a lid off of each one, hollow it out gently with a fork, toast it lightly, then fill them up and put the lid back on-a ridiculously rich hand-to-mouth bite.

 I worried about my little morel bite being too messy, but, it isn’t, toasting the buns makes them ready to soak up liquid, any liquid, and the creamy morel goodness soaks up just enough into the sides of the buns to make them easy to eat out of hand as a nice little bite, and what a bite it is.

 Cutting off the lids, hollowing, and toasting the rolls